MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-mssp-support.md

 If you're using basic permissions to access the portal, the guest user must be assigned a Security Administrator role in **your** tenant.
 For more information, see [Use basic permissions to access the portal](basic-permissions-windows-defender-advanced-threat-protection.md).

 If you're using role-based access control (RBAC), the guest user must be to added to the appropriate group or groups in **your** tenant.
-Fore more information on RBAC in Windows Defender ATP, see [Manage portal access using RBAC](rbac-windows-defender-advanced-threat-protection.md).
+Fore more information on RBAC in Microsoft Defender ATP, see [Manage portal access using RBAC](rbac-windows-defender-advanced-threat-protection.md).

 >[!NOTE]
 >There is no difference between the Member user and Guest user roles from RBAC perspective.